 You might want to check out our master guide on things to do with kids in San Francisco for ideas for any time of year.

-Children’s Day Festival in Japantown
+UNCONFIRMED: Children’s Day Festival in Japantown

-On May 2, 2020, bring the whole family to Japantown’s Peace Plaza for a day of cultural performances, arts & crafts, bounce houses, games, prizes, and more!
+Early in May, bring the whole family to Japantown’s Peace Plaza for a day of cultural performances, arts & crafts, bounce houses, games, prizes, and more!